The Healthy Approach to Smartphone Use

-- Designate A No-Phone Rule: When you’re with friends or family or at any social event, put your phone away so that it’s out of sight.
+- Designate A No-Phone Rule: When you’re with friends or family or at any social event, dinner at home, or eating out, put your phone away so that it’s out of sight.
 Even placing it facedown on a table still tempts you to reach for it.
 If you must check your phone, put it away when finished so that you don’t feel compelled to pick it up again.
 It needs to be out of sight.

 When you try one or more of these strategies, you’ll gain control of your smartphone rather than it controlling you and you’ll also have more time to be present and focused on the things that matter most in life.

 Sources and References:

 Harris, T. (2016, May 19). tristanharris.com.
 How Technology Hijacks People’s Minds—from a Magician and Google’s Design Ethicist.
 Retrieved January 23, 2019 from http://www.tristanharris.com/essays/.

 Haynes, T. (2018, May 01). sitn.hmu.harvard.edu.
 Dopamine, Smartphones, & You: A battle for your time.
 Retrieved January 10, 2019 from http://sitn.hms.harvard.edu/flash/2018/dopamine-smartphones-battle-time/

 Tamir, DI, Mitchell JP.
 (2012) pnas.org.Disclosing information about the self is intrinsically rewarding.
 Retrieved January 10, 2019 from https://www.pnas.org/content/109/21/8038.